Health and Wellness

 - Issue press releases and conduct other media outreach

 - Social Media.
-Post a series of messages on social media sites like Facebook and Twitter to introduce the event, get people excited about it, and provide updates when necessary.
+Post a series of messages on social media platforms such as Facebook, Instagram, and Twitter to introduce the event, get people excited about it, and provide updates when necessary.
 You can also send a Facebook event invitation to Facebook friends or send a series of emails, beginning with a save-the-date message, to contacts or listservs.
 Consider using these outlets to show pictures, video, and comments about the event after it is done.
-Be sure to tag your social media posts with the #NWGHAAD and #ICanStopHIV hashtags.
+Be sure to tag your social media posts with the #NWGHAAD hashtag.

 - Flyers.
-Display flyers around your community in community centers, places of worship, coffee shops, and other places with high visibility to promote your event.
+Display flyers in community centers, places of worship, coffee shops, and other places with high visibility to promote your event.

 - Website.
 Dedicate a website or a section of your website to the event.
 Include the date, time, location, directions, and other essential information.